-32. Board of Directors - meetings
+31. Board of Directors - meetings

-- 32.1 Meetings of the Board of Directors shall be open to members of the public, unless members of the public are excluded for special reasons. - 32.2 Before holding a meeting, the Board of Directors must send a copy of the agenda of the meeting to the Council of Governors.
+- 31.1 Meetings of the Board of Directors shall be open to members of the public, unless members of the public are excluded for special reasons1. - 31.2 Before holding a meeting, the Board of Directors must send a copy of the agenda of the meeting to the Council of Governors.
 As soon as practicable after holding a meeting, the Board of Directors must send a copy of the minutes of the meeting to the Council of Governors.

-33. Board of Directors - standing orders
+32. Board of Directors - standing orders

-33.1 The standing orders for the practice and procedure of the Board of Directors are attached at Annex 7.
+32.1 The standing orders for the practice and procedure of the Board of Directors are attached at Annex 6.

-34. Board of Directors - conflicts of interest of Directors
+33. Board of Directors - conflicts of interest of Directors

-34.1 The duties that a Director has by virtue of being a Director include in particular-

-- 34.1.1 a duty to avoid a situation in which the Director has (or can have) a direct or indirect interest that conflicts (or possibly may conflict) with the interests of the Trust; and - 34.1.2 a duty not to accept a benefit from a third party by reason of being a Director or doing (or not doing) anything in that capacity. - 34.2 The duty referred to in sub-paragraph 34.1.1 is not infringed if- - 34.2.1 the situation cannot reasonably be regarded as likely to give rise to a conflict of interest, or - 34.2.2 the matter has been authorised in accordance with the constitution. - 34.3 The duty referred to in sub-paragraph 34.1.2 is not infringed if acceptance of the benefit cannot reasonably be regarded as likely to give rise to a conflict of interest. - 34.4 In sub-paragraph 34.1.2, "third party" means a person other than- - 34.4.1 the Trust, or - 34.4.2 a person acting on its behalf. - 34.5 If a Director has in any way a direct or indirect interest in a proposed transaction or arrangement with the Trust, the Director must declare the nature and extent of that interest to the other Directors. - 34.6 If a declaration under this paragraph proves to be, or becomes, inaccurate, incomplete, a further declaration must be made. - 34.7 Any declaration required by this paragraph must be made before the Trust enters into the transaction or arrangement. - 34.8 This paragraph does not require a declaration of an interest of which the Director is not aware or where the Director is not aware of the transaction or arrangement in question. - 34.9 A Director need not declare an interest- - 34.9.1 if it cannot reasonably be regarded as likely to give rise to a conflict of interest, - 34.9.2 if, or to the extent that, the Directors are already aware of it, or - 34.9.3 if, or to the extent that, it concerns terms of the Director's appointment that have been or are to be considered- - 34.9.3.1 by a meeting of the Board of Directors, or - 34.9.3.2 by a committee of the Directors appointed for the purpose under the constitution. - 34.10 The Standing Orders of the Board of Directors shall include provisions about the disclosure of interests and arrangements for a Director with an interest to withdraw from a meeting in relation to the matter in respect of which he has declared an interest.
+- 33.1 The duties that a Director has by virtue of being a Director include in particular- - 33.1.1 a duty to avoid a situation in which the Director has an actual or potential, financial, non-financial professional, non-financial personal or indirect interest that conflicts (or possibly may conflict) with the interests of the Trust (a "Conflict"); and - 33.1.2 a duty not to accept a benefit from a third party by reason of being a Director or doing (or not doing) anything in that capacity. - 33.2 The duty referred to in sub-paragraph 33.1.1 is not infringed if- - 33.2.1 the situation cannot reasonably be regarded as likely to give rise to a conflict of interest, or - 33.2.2 the matter has been authorised in accordance with the constitution. - 33.3 The duty referred to in sub-paragraph 33.1.2 is not infringed if acceptance of the benefit cannot reasonably be regarded as likely to give rise to a conflict of interest. - 33.4 In sub-paragraph 33.1.2, "third party" means a person other than- - 33.4.1 the Trust, or - 33.4.2 a person acting on its behalf. - 33.5 If a Director has in any way a direct or indirect interest in a proposed transaction or arrangement with the Trust, the Director must declare the nature and extent of that interest to the other Directors. - 33.6 If a declaration under this paragraph proves to be, or becomes, inaccurate, incomplete, a further declaration must be made. - 33.7 Any declaration required by this paragraph must be made before the Trust enters into the transaction or arrangement. - 33.8 This paragraph does not require a declaration of an interest of which the Director is not aware or where the Director is not aware of the transaction or arrangement in question. - 33.9 A Director need not declare an interest-